 23.4.2.3.1 If preliminary safety-in-handling tests (e.g. heating in a flame) or a small scale burning test (e.g. the series 3 type (d) test) indicate that a rapid reaction is likely to occur, exploratory tests in borosilicate glass tubes should be performed, with suitable safety precautions, prior to the Dewar vessel test.
 In this case, it is recommended that the test be performed in a 14 mm diameter tube first and subsequently in a 28 mm diameter tube.
-If the deflagration rate in any of these exploratory tests exceeds 5 mm/s, the substance or mixture can forthwith be classified as a rapidly deflagrating substance or mixture and the main test, using a Dewar vessel, can be omitted.
+If the deflagration rate in any of these exploratory tests exceeds 5 mm/s, the substance can forthwith be classified as a rapidly deflagrating substance and the main test, using a Dewar vessel, can be omitted.

-23.4.2.3.2 The Dewar vessel and the substance or mixture are brought to the emergency temperature as defined in Chapter 7.1, paragraph 7.1.5.3.1.1 of the Model Regulations.
-If the substance or mixture is sufficiently stable as to require no emergency temperature, a test temperature of 50 °C is used.
-The Dewar vessel is filled with 265 cm3 of the substance or mixture.
-Granular substances or mixtures are filled into the Dewar vessel in such a way that their bulk density of the substance will be comparable with that in transport and there are no lumps.
+23.4.2.3.2 The Dewar vessel and the substance are brought to the emergency temperature as defined in the Model Regulations.
+If the substance is sufficiently stable as to require no emergency temperature, a test temperature of 50 °C is used.
+The Dewar vessel is filled to a height of 20 mm below the rim with the substance.
+Granular substances are filled into the Dewar vessel in such a way that the bulk density of the substance will be comparable with that in transport the package and there are no lumps.

 23.4.2.3.3 Pasty materials are introduced into the Dewar vessel in such a way that no air pockets will be present in the sample to be tested.
-The height of filling should be about 20 mm below the rim of the Dewar vessel.
-The mass and the temperature of the substance or mixture are recorded.
-The Dewar vessel is placed in the test-cell or fumechamber behind a shield, after which the substance or mixture is heated at the top by means of a gas burner.
+The height of filling shall be about 20 mm below the rim of the Dewar vessel.
+The mass and the temperature of the substance are recorded.
+The Dewar vessel is placed in the test-cell or fume-chamber behind a shield, after which the substance is heated at the top by means of a gas burner.
 At the moment when ignition is observed or, alternatively, if no ignition occurs within five minutes, the gas burner is removed and extinguished.
 The period of time that is required for the reaction zone to pass the distance between the two marks is measured with the timer.
-If the reaction stops before reaching the lower mark, the substance or mixture is considered to be non-deflagrative.
+If the reaction stops before reaching the lower mark, the substance is considered to be non-deflagrative.
 The test is performed in duplicate and the shortest time interval is used for the calculation of the deflagration rate.
 Alternatively, the rate may be determined by locating thermocouples down the centre of the Dewar at distances 50 mm and 100 mm from the top of the Dewar vessel.
 The thermocouple outputs are monitored continuously.
 The passage of the reaction front causes a steep increase in output.
 The time between the increases in output is determined.

-23.4.2.4.1 The test results are interpreted in terms of whether a reaction zone will propagate downwards through the substance or mixture and, if so, the rate of propagation.
+23.4.2.4.1 The test results are interpreted in terms of whether a reaction zone will propagate downwards through the substance and, if so, the rate of propagation.
 The participation of oxygen from the air in the reaction at the sample surface is negligible after the reaction zone has propagated over a distance of 30 mm.
-The reaction zone will extinguish if the substance or mixture does not deflagrate under the test conditions.
-The propagation velocity of the reaction zone (deflagration rate) is a measure of the susceptibility of the substance or mixture to deflagration under atmospheric pressure.
+The reaction zone will extinguish if the substance does not deflagrate under the test conditions.
+The propagation velocity of the reaction zone (deflagration rate) is a measure of the susceptibility of the substance to deflagration under atmospheric pressure.